sh1l0n/flutter-marvel/ISSUES.md

 ## 11. User Navigator

+## 5. Details screen
+- Show creators in a list (complete name and thumbnail) from: /v1/public/series/{seriesId}/creators

 # TODO

 ## 8. Set FontName
 - Fontname Monserrat

-## 9. Internacionalization
-- English and Spanish read from device

 ## 12. Use animations on navigator